 This package includes each of the following for each week you are enrolled:

-1-hour weekly training session via Zoom per week.
+1-hour weekly training session or video review via Zoom per week.
 Additional 1 hour sessions can be added to this package for $60 each.

-1 - 30-minute Zoom session per week to check in with training progress or video review.
+1 - 30-minute Zoom session per week to check in with training progress.

 A detailed homework sheet each day with specific training and task instructions.